 Probiotic Foods / Fermented Foods

-Fermented foods are those which are technically ‘raw’, but are rich in beneficial bacteria and natural digestive enzymes.
+Fermented foods are those which are technically ‘raw’, but are rich in beneficial bacteria and easy-to-absorb nutrients.
 This is because they’ve been naturally fermented by bacteria – the same way bacteria break down food in your gut.
 Because of this, these foods are already broken down when you eat them, making them both easier to digest AND a fast way to deliver probiotics to your gut.

 Fresh bacteria in these fermented foods help to improve the diversity of the microbiota in your gut, as well as helping your ‘resident’ bacteria work more efficiently.